Tobiscuit/tobiscuit.github.io/README.md

 ### Log

+**08/22/2020**
+> ⌛ React docs
+> Class methods are not bound by default in JavaScript, so we have to 'bind' methods in the constructor.

+> Public class fields is an alternative syntax that allows us to use arrow functions

+#100DaysOfCode
+#React
+#ZTM

 **08/21/2020**
 * ⌛ React docs (continued)
 * "If you imagine a component tree as a waterfall of props, each component's state is like an additional water source that joins it at an arbitrary point but also flows down"